Echo-Stream/terraform-provider-echostream/docs/resources/files_dot_com_webhook_node.md

 ### Required

-- `api_key` (String, Sensitive) The Files.com api key.
-Used by this node to obtain a whitelist of IP addresses from Files.com.
 - `name` (String) The name of the Node.
 Must be unique within the Tenant.

 ### Optional

+- `api_key` (String, Sensitive) The Files.com api key.
+Used by this node to obtain a whitelist of IP addresses from Files.com.

+!> **Warning:** While this attribute is marked as Optional to support the importation of these resources, it is *Required* for creating them.
 - `description` (String) A human-readable description.

 ### Read-Only